intel/zephyr.js/docs/pwm.md

 -----------------
 ### PWM.open

-`PWMPin open(PWMInit init);`
+`PWMPin open(number or string or PWMInit init);`

+If the argument is a number, it is a pin channel number.
+If it is a string, it is a pin name.
+Otherwise, it must be a `PWMInit` object.

-The `init` object lets you set the channel number.
-You can either use a raw number for your device or use the board support module such as [Arduino 101](./a101_pins.md) or [K64F](./k64f_pins.md) to specify a named pin.
+The `init` object lets you set the pin channel number with the `pin` property.
+You can use a pin name like "PWM_0.2" where "PWM_0" is the name of a Zephyr pwm controller device for your board and 210 is the pin/channel number.
+This will work on any board as long as you find the right values in Zephyr documentation.
+But for boards with specific ZJS support, you can use friendly names.
+Currently this means Arduino 101 and FRDM-K64F.

+*Arduino 101*
+For the A101, you can use numbers 0-3 or strings "PWM0" through "PWM3", or the corresponding digital pin names "IO3", "IO5", "IO6", and "IO9".

+*FRDM-K64F*
+For the K64F, you can use numbers 0-11 or strings "D3", "D5" through "D13",
+"A4" and "A5".

 The term 'channel' is used to refer to the fact that PWM controller hardware has multiple channels, but these are connected to output pins so as the user of the hardware you will think of them as pins.

-The initial `period` and `pulseWidth` can be specified in milliseconds.
-These mean the signal will go on (high) for `pulseWidth` milliseconds and then back off (low) again, every `period` milliseconds.

-If you instead want to specify the period and pulseWidth with finer granularity in hardware cycles, you can use the corresonding setter functions after the open.

-The `polarity` value should flip the signal if set to 'reverse', meaning the signal will be off (low) for the pulseWidth, and back on (high) for the rest of the period. *NOTE: This doesn't seem to work currently on Arduino 101.*
+The `reversePolarity` value should flip the signal if set to 'reverse', meaning the signal will be off (low) for the pulseWidth, and back on (high) for the rest of the period.

-The function returns a PWMPin object that can be used to change the period and pulse width later.
+The function returns a PWMPin object that can be used to set the period and pulse width.

 ### PWMPin.setCycles